 Decide on the day

-It’s not for everyone, I know, but you can just get dressed on the day the same way you would usually dress, and that’s it.
+This is not for everyone, I know, but you can just get dressed on the day the same way you would usually dress, and that’s it.
 How more stress-free can it be?

-The most important thing to remember about preparing for your session is to be yourself!
 Dress nice, but don’t get so “dressed up” that you are uncomfortable.

 Let your clothes reflect your family’s personality and style while keeping in mind your interactions and family bond is really the focus of the session.